 Did you know that if you paint small pebbles to look like strawberries and put them around your strawberry plants in the garden, the birds will stay at bay because they will assume that the ripening berries are actually pebbles?
 This tiny bit of urban gardening wisdom is amongst more green gems on my Pinterest Urban Gardening Board.
-Directions and tutorial for painting your own strawberry pebbles here.
-They would also make lovely gifts, party activities, afternoon craft projects or fun home DIY.

 The recipe for a lovely salt flecked roasted strawberry compote that I am sharing today is something I like to make every now and then when I gather enough strawberries from my garden.
 The strawberries need to be small, plump and packed with flavour as opposed to those mass produced big ones.
 Perfect places to score such berries are either in your own garden (try growing a pot or two, it is very rewarding!) or at your local farms and markets.
 We have a fruit net over our veggie and fruit patches to keep birds and possums at bay.
 But I am really loving the pebble painting idea, if not just for the aesthetics of it all.